“Or… just write me a check, genau? Like a normal person.”

 Åke shrugged.
 “I’ll attempt a little digging this weekend.”

 “Great.
 Thanks.
-I was going to stake out at the church for a whole week, but this would save me a lot of time.”
+I was going to stake out the church for a whole week, but this would save me a lot of time.”

 “Hm.
 Dedicated.
 I can’t promise any—”

-Åke was interrupted mid-sentence by the ringtone of his own phone, but didn’t immediately answer after grabbing it from the back pocket of his jeans.
-With a deep sigh he put the device to his ear.
+Interrupted mid-sentence by the ringtone of his phone, Åke didn’t immediately answer the call after grabbing the device from the back pocket of his jeans.
+With a deep sigh he put the phone to his ear.
 The person on the other side of the line spoke first.

-“No, no, stay where you are.” Åke continued.
+“No, no, stay where you are,” Åke continued.
 “I’ll come to you.
 Bye.”

 “Well, lady and gent, it’s been great.
 But I’ve got to run.”
 He leaned over to Dust and kissed her on the cheek.
-“T’was lovely meeting you, Dust.
+“Twas lovely meeting you, Dust.
 You’re a doll.
 Can’t wait to see you again.”

 Dust grinned at the superficial compliment.
 “Leaving already?
 Ekster planned on having dinner together.”

+“As expected,” Dust grinned.
 “Any chance you’ve also been trying to involve a teenage boy with tomato-red hair?”

 Dust chuckled.
 “I wouldn’t have made that mistake.
 You must’ve left quite the impression.”